bossm8/dockerfile-templater/README.md

 #### Template Directory

-Flag: `--dockerfile.tpldir`
+Flag: `--dockerfile.tpldir` and `--variants.tpldir`

 An optional directory which contains
-[includable templates](https://pkg.go.dev/text/template#hdr-Associated_templates) for your templated Dockerfile.
+[includable templates](https://pkg.go.dev/text/template#hdr-Associated_templates) for your templated Dockerfile/Variants config.
 Files in this directory which end in `.tpl` can then be included in your main Dockerfile template (or in the includes itself).
 This flag can be used multiple times to include multiple directories.